IndiaProjects2024/PhotonicsComputer/README.md

 Photonics Circuit Stimulation Softwares: Ansys Lumerical, Cadence Virtuoso and others.

-Photonic Integrated Circuit: Silicon Photonics are chips made up of Silicon Fabrication technology and Photonic Components  to create Quantum Computer.
+Photonic Integrated Circuit: Silicon Photonics or Photonic chips are made up of Silicon Fabrication technology and Photonic Components  to create Quantum Computer.

 Silicon Wafers of thickness 200 mm and above.